chris-cozy/TruckerApp/README.md

 Thank you for considering contributing to Trucker Track!
 Whether you want to report a bug, suggest a feature, or submit a pull request, your contributions are highly appreciated.
 Please follow our Contributing Guidelines to get started.

 ## License
-Trucker Track is open-source software licensed under the MIT License.\\
+Trucker Track is open-source software licensed under the MIT License.\

 Note: Trucker Track is currently undergoing a tech stack shift and overhaul.
 Stay tuned for exciting updates and enhancements!
-For more information, contact us at truckertrack@example.com.